Su esposa diurna

-Su esposa diurna (Your Daytime Wife) is a 1944 Argentine romantic comedy film, directed by Enrique Cahen Salaberry.
+Su esposa diurna (Your Daytime Wife) is a 1944 Argentine romantic comedy film of the classical era of Argentine cinema, directed by Enrique Cahen Salaberry.
 It stars Alejandro Flores, Jacqueline Dumont, Francisco Álvarez and Nury Montsé.
 The script was written by Alejandro Verbitsky and Emilio Villalba Welsh.

 Plot

 An entomologist and a gym teacher who pretend to be married to get a grant and go on a scientific expedition end up falling in love.